This is what the Vintage Waterfall headboard and footboard used to look like. I just love the details on these pieces.

 Brad Nail Gun

-The height of the seat before adding the cushion is 16-inches so we drew a line on the headboard and attached the frame, checking that it was straight with a level.
+The height of the seat before adding the cushion is 16-inches so we drew a line across the headboard to mark where the frame will be attached, using a level to ensure the mark is straight and perfectly level.

-Instead of applying a coat of clear wax first followed by dark wax, I blended the two waxes together on a paper plate using an Artist Pallet Knife.
-Working in sections, I applied the wax using a wax brush and wiped away the excess with a lint-free cloth.
+I used 180-grit sandpaper to lightly distress the bench.
+To add depth to the color and inject some rustic charm, I waxed the bench with both clear and dark wax.
+Normally I would apply the clear wax first followed by the dark wax but instead, I blended the two waxes together on a paper plate using an Artist Pallet Knife.
+Working in sections, I applied the wax using a wax brush and wiped away the excess with a lint-free rag.

 I love how the dark wax rests in all the crevices and joints of the bench.

-This is where that gorgeous piece of Embossed Western Tool Upholstery Leather Hide from the Leather Hide Store came in.
-Isn't it gorgeous!
+This is where that gorgeous piece of Embossed Leather Hide from the Leather Hide Store came in.
+Just love the Western Tool embossed pattern on the leather and the color of the hide.

 We laid the seat onto the leather hide and cut it to size so it would wrap around the foam and onto the back of the wood.
-Using white chalk, I drew the four corners and cut a small dart where the two ends should meet when sewing the corners.
+Using white chalk, I drew the four corners and cut a small dart where the two ends should meet when sewing the corners (see picture below).

 Using a #18 Denim Needle and Quilters Gütermann thread, I sewed each corner together and cut off the excess for a snug fit over the foam.

-I had some fun with some of the leftover pieces of leather hide.
+I had some fun with some of the leftover pieces of leather hide making this banner.

 I want to thank the good folks at the Leather Hide Store for supplying the beautiful Western Tool Embossed Leather Hide for this piece.